Sunday, 30 August 2020

 XIII Sunday after Pentecost

 At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
 The Office hymn was Jam sol recedit igneus.
 The antiphon on the Magnificat was Cum audisset Job for the Saturday before the first Sunday of September.
-After the collect of the Sunday a commemoration was sung of St. Stephen followed by the Suffrage of the Saints.
-At Compline the Dominical preces were sung.
+After the collect of the Sunday commemoration were sung of the preceding feast of the Beheading of St. John the Baptist, of St. Rose of Lima and of SS Felix & Adauctus.
+The Suffrage of the Saints was omitted as were the Dominical preces at Compline.

 At Mattins the invitatory is Dominum qui fecit nos and the Office hymn is Nocte surgentes.
 In the first nocturn the lessons are the Incipit of the Book of Job.
 In the second nocturn the lessons are from St. Gregory's Book of Morals.
 In the third nocturn the homily on St. Luke's Gospel is from St. Augustine.
 The Te Deum is sung.
 At Lauds the Office hymn is Ecce jam noctis.
-After the collect of the Sunday the Suffrage of the Saints is sung.
+After the collect of the Sunday commemorations are sung of St. Rose of Lima & of SS Felix & Adauctus.
+The Suffrage of the Saints is omitted.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is A cunctis, the third collect is chosen by the Dean or Rector of the place.
+The Gloria is sung, the second collect is of St. Rose of Lima, the third collect is of SS Felix & Adauctus.
 The Creed is sung and the preface is of the Holy Trinity.

-At Vespers the antiphons and psalms of Sunday are sung.
+At Vespers the antiphons and psalms of Sunday (109, 110, 111, 112 & 113) are sung.
 The Office hymn is Lucis creator.
-After the collect of the Sunday the Suffrage of the Saints is sung.
-At Compline the Dominical preces are sung.
+After the collect of the Sunday commemorations are sung of the following feast of St. Raymund Nonnatus and of St. Rose of Lima.
+The Suffrage of the Saints is omitted as were the Dominical preces at Compline.

 Art: Jerome Nadal